Permanental polynomials of skew adjacency matrices of oriented graphs: Introduction

-The permanental polynomial of a graph was first systematically studied by Merris et al.~\cite{MeRW81}, and the study of this polynomial in chemical literature was started by Kasum et al.~\cite{KaTG81}.
-Since it is hard to be computed, the literature on permanental polynomials is far less than that on characteristic polynomials of graphs (we refer the reader to \cite{BeFS11,Bor85,BoJo80,BoJo81,BoJo82,Cas00,Cas00a,Che04,GuCa02,KaTG81,LiZh13,MeRW81,YaZh04,ZhLi12,ZhLL}).
-It is worth pointing out that Yan and Zhang~\cite{YaZh04} proved that for a bipartite graph $G$ containing no even subdivisions of $K_{2,3}$, there exists an orientation $G^\sigma$ of $G$ such that $\pi(G,x)$ = $\det(xI-A_s(G^\sigma))$.
+The \emph{permanental polynomial} of a graph $G$, denoted by $\pi(G,x)$, is defined by $\mathrm{per}(xI-A(G))$, and the roots of $\pi(G,x)$ are called the \emph{permanental roots} of $G$.
+The permanental polynomial of a graph was first studied in mathematical literature by Merris et al.~\cite{MeRW81}, and the study of this polynomial in chemical literature was started by Kasum et al.~\cite{KaTG81}.
+Yan and Zhang~\cite{YaZh04} proved that for a bipartite graph $G$ containing no even subdivisions of $K_{2,3}$, there exists an orientation $G^\sigma$ of $G$ such that $\pi(G,x)$ = $\det(xI-A_s(G^\sigma))$.

 The rest of the paper is organized as follows.
-Section~\ref{S:review} reviews some known results which relate the coefficients of the permanental polynomial of a graph with structural properties of the given graph.
-In Section~\ref{S:skew_adjacency}, we obtain the coefficient formula of $\pi(G^\sigma,x)$, which expresses the coefficient $a_k$ of $x^{n-k}$ in the permanental polynomial $\pi(G^\sigma,x)$ in terms of collections of vertex disjoint edges and even cycles of $G$ that cover $k$ vertices, and we generalize this formula to weighted oriented graphs, which provides a graph-theoretic method to compute the permanent of real skew symmetric matrices.
-In Section~\ref{S:skew_spectra}, we show that the skew adjacency matrices of a graph $G$ all have the same permanental polynomial if and only if $G$ has no even cycles.
-It is also shown that a graph $G$ has no even cycles if and only if the permanental polynomial of $A_s(G^\sigma)$ equals the matching polynomial of $G$ for all orientations $G^\sigma$.
-Furthermore, the relationship between $S_p(G^\sigma)$ and $S_p(G)$ is investigated.
+In Section~\ref{S:coefficients}, we obtain the Sachs form coefficient formula of $\pi(G^\sigma,x)$, which expresses the coefficients of $\pi(G^\sigma,x)$ in terms of the graph structure of $G^\sigma$.
+We generalize this formula to weighted oriented graphs, and provide a graph-theoretic method to compute the permanent and permanental polynomial of a general skew symmetric matrix.
+Section~\ref{S:characterization} gives a characterization on graphs whose all orientations have the same permanental polynomial.
+In Section~\ref{S:permanental_root}, the properties of roots of $\pi(G^\sigma,x)$ are studied.